This comes after a meeting between Foreign and Commonwealth Office (FCO) officials and human rights organisations.

 The report added, ‘Swaziland continues to suffer from a range of governance problems which adversely impact human rights and inhibit the country’s social and economic development and its ability to attract much-needed foreign investment.
 The judicial system has suffered repeated crises; the Suppression of Terrorism Act has been used to prevent legitimate expression of political views; peaceful protests have been disrupted and in some cases excessive force used against protesters.
 The absence of clearly documented land rights has prevented small farmers from developing their land.
 Efforts to amend Swaziland’s laws to prevent domestic violence and to improve the legal status of women have made little progress.’

 Human rights violations in Swaziland have also been highlighted by the United States.
-In its it stated, ‘The most significant human rights issues included: arbitrary interference with privacy and home; restrictions on freedoms of speech, assembly, and association; denial of citizens’ ability to choose their government in free and fair elections; institutional lack of accountability in cases involving rape and violence against women; criminalization of same-sex sexual conduct, although rarely enforced; trafficking in persons; restrictions on worker rights; and child labor.
+In its annual report on the kingdom for 2017 it stated, ‘The most significant human rights issues included: arbitrary interference with privacy and home; restrictions on freedoms of speech, assembly, and association; denial of citizens’ ability to choose their government in free and fair elections; institutional lack of accountability in cases involving rape and violence against women; criminalization of same-sex sexual conduct, although rarely enforced; trafficking in persons; restrictions on worker rights; and child labor.

 ‘With few exceptions, the government did not prosecute or administratively punish officials who committed abuses.
 In general perpetrators acted with impunity.’